questionablecode/library-analysis-toolbox/README.md

-# Advertisement Library Toolbox
+# Library Analysis Toolbox
-A set of utilities for analyzing advertisement libraries with Atlas
+A set of utilities for analyzing advertisement and other support libraries with Atlas